Kandahar: Formation of the current city

+British invasions and withdrawals

-British-Indian invading forces at Kandahar after the 1880 Battle of Kandahar, during the Second Anglo-Afghan War.
-The large defensive wall around the city was finally removed in the early 1930s by the order of King Nader Khan, the father of King Zahir Shah.
+British-Indian invading forces taking refuge at Kandahar after their defeat in the July 1880 Battle of Maiwand, during the Second Anglo-Afghan War.
+The large defensive wall around the city was removed in the early 1930s by the order of King Nader Khan, the father of King Zahir Shah.

-British-led Indian forces from neighbouring British India invaded the city in 1839, during the First Anglo-Afghan War, but withdrew in 1842.
-In November 1855, Dost Mohammad Khan conquered Kandahar.
-The British and Indian forces returned in 1878 during the Second Anglo-Afghan War.
-They emerged from the city in July 1880 to confront the forces of Ayub Khan, but were defeated at the Battle of Maiwand.
-They were again forced to withdraw a few years later, despite winning the Battle of Kandahar.
+British-led Indian forces from neighboring British India invaded the city in 1839, during the First Anglo-Afghan War, but withdrew in 1842.
+In November 1855, Dost Mohammad Khan took control of Kandahar.
+The British-led Indian forces (under LTG Stewart) returned in January of 1879 during the Second Anglo-Afghan War.
+They emerged from Chaman to confront the forces of Ayub Khan, but were defeated at the Battle of Maiwand in July 1880.
+They were again forced to withdraw several months later, despite winning the Battle of Kandahar.

-Kandahar remained peaceful for the next 100 years, except during 1929 when loyalists of Habibullah Kalakani (Bache Saqqaw) placed the fortified city on lock-down and began torturing its population.
+Kandahar remained peaceful for the next 100 years, except during 1929 when loyalists of Habibullah Kalakani placed the fortified city on lock-down and began oppressing its population.
 Nobody was allowed to enter or leave from within the city's tall defensive walls, and as a result of this many people suffered after running out of food supplies.
-This lasted until October 1929 when Nadir Khan and his Afghan army came to eliminate Kalakani, known as the Tajik bandit from the village of Kalakan in northern Kabul Province.
+This lasted until October 1929 when Nadir Khan and his Afghan army came to eliminate Kalakani, known as the Tajik bandit from the village of Kalakan in Kabul Province.

-During Zahir Shah's rule, the city slowly began expanding by adding modern style streets and housing schemes.
-Although Kandahar remained less international than Kabul, with fewer foreigners in residence and thus no market for coffee, jam, potatoes, or other European produce, a modest German community took root there in the 1930s.
+During the Kingdom of Mohammad Zahir Shah, the city slowly began expanding by adding modern style streets and housing schemes.
+Although Kandahar remained less international than Kabul, with fewer foreigners in residence and thus no market for coffee, jam or other European products, a modest German community took root there in the 1930s.
 Engineers and factory managers, accompanied by their spouses, arrived to supervise wool-processing plants.
+Some American families began arriving to Kandahar in the 1950s.
 A Siemens electrical station powered these emerging industries, signaling a step toward the broader modernization taking shape across Afghanistan during this period.